 By now you should have: 100+ LeetCode problems solved (mix of Easy and Medium), one full-stack deployed project, AWS certification, and 3-4 smaller projects in your GitHub.
 The final stretch is about presentation and interview readiness.

 DSA interview prep: practice 3 problems per day in mock interview mode (45-minute time limit, explain your approach out loud).
 Pramp and Interviewing.io offer free mock interviews with peers.
+You can also practice interviews with AI to get unlimited reps without scheduling.
 System design basics to know: how web requests travel (DNS → load balancer → server → database), difference between SQL and NoSQL, what caching is and when to use it, and how to design a URL shortener.

 Target Companies and Realistic Timelines